 “Ahsan had an amazing year for us from start to finish,” Lipscomb head coach Lennie Acuff said.
 “His ability to score, get his teammates shots with elite passing and control the glass on both ends made him one of the best post players in the country.

 “I’m extremely happy to see Ahsan getting the recognition he so rightly deserves.”

-The Atlanta, Georgia native averaged a team best 18.6 PPG, 10.1 RPG and 3.9 APG, becoming only the second player (Ben Simmons – LSU) in the country since the 1992-93 season to record that season line.
+The Atlanta, Georgia native averaged a team best 18.6 PPG, 10.1 RPG and 3.9 APG, becoming only the third player (Ben Simmons – LSU) in the country since the 1992-93 season to record that season line.
 Those numbers ranked him second in the ASUN in each category.
 He also ranked first in field goals made (252), sixth in total blocks (36) and seventh in both field-goal percentage (52.0) and total steals (36).

 In the conference tournament Asadullah upped his play to average 29.6 points, 14.0 rebounds and 3.3 assists per game.
 In the process he broke three ASUN Tournament records: total points (89), total rebounds (42) and field goals made in a single game (18 vs. FGCU).